openstack/vitrage/doc/source/contributor/vitrage-templates.rst

   - ``name`` - the name of the template
   - ``type`` - the type of the template.
 Currently only `standard` is supported
   - ``description`` - a brief description of what the template does (optional)

+- ``parameters`` - an optional section with parameters that are used inside the template

 - ``entities`` - describes the resources and alarms which are relevant to the template scenario (corresponds to a vertex in the entity graph).
 These are referenced later on.